 Specificity | Lists multiple specific concrete actions: placing MML blocks, submitting builds, placing blocks on the grid, understanding MML format, integer grid rules, and m-block attributes including type= for textures. | 3 / 3 |

-Completeness | Clearly answers both what ('Place MML blocks in Doppel worlds', 'Covers integer grid rules and m-block attributes') and when ('Use when the agent wants to submit builds, place blocks on the grid, or understand MML format') with explicit trigger guidance. | 3 / 3 |
+Completeness | Clearly answers both 'what' (place MML blocks in Doppel worlds, covers integer grid rules and m-block attributes) and 'when' (explicitly states 'Use when the agent wants to submit builds, place blocks on the grid, or understand MML format'). | 3 / 3 |

-Trigger Term Quality | Includes some relevant keywords like 'MML blocks', 'Doppel worlds', 'builds', 'grid', 'm-block', 'textures', but these are fairly domain-specific jargon.
-A user might say 'place blocks' or 'build in Doppel' but common variations or more natural phrasing are limited. | 2 / 3 |
+Trigger Term Quality | Includes some relevant keywords like 'MML blocks', 'Doppel worlds', 'builds', 'grid', 'm-block', 'textures', but these are domain-specific jargon.
+Missing common variations a user might say like 'build something', 'create a structure', or 'place objects'.
+The terms are fairly niche and may not match natural user language. | 2 / 3 |

-Distinctiveness Conflict Risk | Very distinct niche — 'Doppel worlds', 'MML blocks', 'm-block attributes', and 'type= for textures' are highly specific terms unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Very distinct niche — 'MML blocks', 'Doppel worlds', 'm-block attributes', and 'type= for textures' are highly specific terms unlikely to conflict with other skills. | 3 / 3 |

 Total | 11 / 12 Passed |